Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

+There are multiple ways to incorporate learned pairwise costs into data association when viewed as a MDAP.
+One common approach is as follows.
+The probability of association for a pair of measurements $\Lambda_i$ and $\Lambda_j$ (or tracks) can be written as a joint pdf \cite{osbome2011track}; assuming independence of the kinematic (K) and non-kinematic (NK) components of this probabilistic cost function, the resulting negative log-likelihood pairwise cost is

+Usually, $P_{\text{NK}}(\Lambda_i , \Lambda_j)$ is parameterized by weights $\theta$ and is a function of the features extracted from the sensor data and $\theta$.
+For example, this probability could be represented as a neural network that outputs a similarity score between 0 and 1.
+The kinematic component of this pairwise cost, $P_{\text{K}}(\Lambda_i , \Lambda_j)$, could be adapted from Equation~\ref{eq:NLL}.

 Framing the problem of learning an assignment cost function for data association or track-to-track association is deeply intertwined with the choice of sensor(s).
 This section will mainly consist of recent work on this problem from the computer vision community, where machine learning is most heavily used.
-One reason for this is the large amounts of annotated datasets that are freely available.
+One reason for this is the relatively large amount of annotated video tracking datasets that are available.
 We divide the presentation of techniques into pre- and post-deep learning to provide a comprehensive perspective and to emphasize the shift to deep learning-based approaches in recent years.
-Following this, we will conclude the section by highlighting recent research from the multi-sensor data fusion community on representation learning.